 To the right of the reception was the Business or Club lounge for Club Europe and Club World passengers (along with those holding a Gold or Silver British Airways card).
 To the left was the quieter First lounge for First Class passengers and those holding a Gold British Airways Card.

 I managed to sneak inside the First lounge even though I was travelling Club Europe, and you can take a look at my photo review of the British Airways First lounge at Gatwick South, separately.

 Layout Of The Gatwick South British Airways Lounge

-Once inside the lounge, there was split level layout in a large double-height oblong space.
+Once inside the lounge, there was a split level layout in a large double-height oblong space.
 In the centre was the buffet area and above the buffet was a floating level with another coffee area.
-To your right as you entered the lounge were a number of shower rooms and a business facility with printer.
+To your right, as you entered the lounge were a number of shower rooms and a business facility with printer.
 If you kept walking right to the end of the room there was a kids play area with table football and movies before the toilets.

-Two sides of the room offered double height floor to ceiling glass windows with views across the airport.
+Two sides of the room offered double-height floor to ceiling glass windows with views across the airport.
 The sitting areas were segmented into sections which made them quite private and intimate.
 There is an impressive array of newspapers and magazines – pretty much anything you could wish for – and of course a large food buffet.